 If you want a professional-quality 3D printer for your home or small business, the Robo R2 would be a great choice, presuming you can justify its high initial cost.

 If you’re in the market for a high-end 3D printer, you could do far worse than a Robo.
 This company has released several high-quality products including the fan-favorite Robo C2.
 Today, though, we’ll be taking a close look at a different printer: the Robo R2.

-We’ll be examining this 3D printer for any strengths or weaknesses it might have, with the ultimate goal of helping you decide if the R2 is the right model for you.
+We’ll be examining this 3D printer for any strengths or weaknesses it might have, with the ultimate goal of helping you with your decision whether the R2 is the model for you.
 How does it hold up under pressure and is it worth the money?
 We’ll answer these questions and more below.

 Straight away, it’s obvious that this isn’t like most 3D printers on the market.
 It’s sleek, it’s modern, but more importantly, it’s powerful.
 Notice the large build area: how likely is it that you’ll be printing something larger than that?

 It’s a fairly speedy model as standard, but while the R2 comes with a single extruder, you can actually add a second, accelerating the printing process even further.
 We’re big fans of the enclosed build plate, too; this helps maintain a stable temperature, preventing sticking and ensuring that your ABS prints fail less often.

 Here’s something you don’t see every day: an onboard camera.
 By pairing the Robo 3D app to the printer, you can supervise your prints no matter where you are.
 There’s little practical use to this, but it will definitely appeal to those of us who like to check in every now and then.

 As expected from a high-budget model, the Robo R2 creates exquisite prints.
 Tiny details are faithfully represented, and our only concern is that the edges tend to be less well-defined.
 Still, this is nothing that can’t be fixed with a little post-processing.
 Individual layers are barely perceptible, especially on the 20-micron setting.